Volkswagen Polo hatchback - Interior & comfort

 Equipment

-Next up are the Style and R-Line models, which occupy the flagship slot of the Polo range.
-The Style trim places more focus on comfort with two-zone climate control, sports comfort seats, VW’s Discover sat-nav system and the larger 10.25-inch Digital Cockpit Pro dial cluster.
-Upgraded 16-inch alloys are also added, along with Matrix LED headlights, a light-up front grille and LED indicators and LED tail lights.
+The Polo Match gets larger 16-inch wheels, a rear-view camera, tinted windows and wireless smartphone charging.
+The Style trim places more focus on comfort with two-zone climate control, sports comfort seats, along with Matrix LED headlights, a light-up front grille and LED indicators and LED tail lights.

-R-Line models feature a slightly different specification, with a bodykit, different 16-inch alloy wheels and rear privacy glass for a sportier look.
+R-Line models cost the same as Style, but feature a slightly different specification, with a bodykit, different 16-inch alloy wheels and rear privacy glass for a sportier look.
 Inside, two-tone sports seats feature ‘R-Line’ logos and there stainless steel pedals and a black headliner.

 Both the Style and R-Line trims get a comprehensive list of safety equipment, including adaptive cruise control with speed limiter, high-beam control, driver fatigue alert detection, dynamic road sign display, front and rear parking sensors and VW’s Travel Assist suite, which includes both lane keep assist and traffic jam assist.